-The Acropolis, Greece’s most famous UNESCO site, has always been the fortress of Athens and the absolute symbol of the grandeur of the Greek civilization.
+The Acropolis, Greece’s most famous UNESCO site, has always been the fortress of Athens and the ultimate symbol of the grandeur of the Greek civilization.
 The buildings included are: Parthenon, Erechthion, Odeon of Herodes (Herodion), Temple of Athena Nike, Propylea, Theatre of Dionysus.

 The Erechthion (5th cent.
-BC), temple for Athena and Poseidon, is unique to the Acropolis and renowned for its elegant female statues.
+BC), a temple for Athena and Poseidon, is unique to the Acropolis and renowned for its elegant female statues.

-The Temple of Athena Nike (5th cent.
+The small Temple of Athena Nike (5th cent.
 BC), right next to the Propylea, is the epitomy of harmony and simplicity.

-This is the first theatre in the world, where the most famous tragedies and comedies were performed for the first time ever (5th-4th cent.
+This is the first theatre in the world, where the most famous tragedies and comedies were performed for the first time (5th-4th cent.
 BC).

-The Agora, known as the 'birthplace of Democracy', is where you can see the parliament of the Athenian Democracy, the Temple of Hephaestus, the best-preserved temple in Greece and the place where Socrates taught and was executed 2,500 years ago.
+The Agora, known as the 'birthplace of Democracy', is where you can see the parliament of the Athenian Democracy, the Temple of Hephaestus (the best-preserved temple in Greece) and the place where Socrates taught and was executed 2,500 years ago.

 Considered the world's first meteorological station, this simple-looking building was a marvel of Ancient Greek engineering, now surrounded by remains of various invaders...